Year of entry 20242023 course information

 Other course specific tests:

 If you have taken Music, practical grades are not a requirement for this programme.
 However, if you want to study performance, you’ll need a minimum of ABRSM, Trinity Guildhall or Rockschool Grade 8 merit/grade 7 distinction (or demonstrate that you are of equivalent standard by the time you arrive in Leeds).

-We're commited to identyfiying the best possible applicants, regardless of personal circumstances or background.
+We're committed to identifying the best possible applicants, regardless of personal circumstances or background.
 We consider alternative profiles and experience as long as you can demonstrate that you're suitable for the programme.
 We welcome applications from mature students and entry requirements can be flexible in these cases.

 Access to HE Diploma

-In Music: 60 credits overall, with 45 credits at level 3 with an overall Distinction and no credits below Merit
+In Music with 60 credits overall, with at least 45 credits at level 3 to include 30 credits at Distinction and 15 at Merit

 DDD in a music specialism with evidence of musical literacy.

 D2, M2, M2 or D3, M1, M2 or D2, M1, M3.